Important Remark

 Outline

-An introductory course to wave mechanics and electromagnetism.
-The goal is Maxwell’s equations (in integral form), which encapsulate the laws of electromagnetism.
-Additionally, we explore the nature of light, deriving its properties as an electromagnetic wave from Maxwell’s equations and understanding it as a classical wave phenomenon.
+An introductory course to electromagnetism.
+The goal is Maxwell’s equations in vacuum (in integral form), which encapsulate the basic laws of electromagnetism.

-You are required to have a foundational understanding of mechanics, calculus, and the application of vectors.
-Based on this knowledge, you first learn oscillations and waves: its mathematical description.
-You then step into electromagnetism.
-You get used to the concept of fields, which is the most crucial in electromagnetism (and even in modern physics), and learn various laws of electromagnetism.
-Finally, you learn Maxwell’s equations, the monumental achievement in 19th-century physics.
+You are required to have firm understanding on basic calculus and vector arithmetic as well as foundational understanding of mechanics, oscillatory motions, and waves.
+You first learn the concept of fields, which is the most crucial in electromagnetism (and even in modern physics).
+You then learn various laws of electromagnetism and reach Maxwell’s equations, the monumental achievement in 19th-century physics.
 You notice that the equations contain not only the electromagnetic laws you have learned but also the electromagnetic waves, known as lights.

-Several important topics are not covered in this lecture, which include electric circuits, electromagnetic fields in matter, vector calculus in cylindrical/spherical coordinates, and the differential formulation of Maxwell’s equations.
+Several important topics are not covered in this lecture, which include electromagnetic fields in matter, vector calculus in cylindrical/spherical coordinates, and the differential formulation of Maxwell’s equations.

 Guidance document